esl/elixirconf-eu-jekyll/_talks/Types-and-Erlang-from-Dialyzer-to-Session-Types.md

 ---
+speakers:
-speaker1: _speakers/charlotte-deoliveira.md
+- _speakers/charlotte-deoliveira.md
-talk: Types and Erlang from Dialyzer to session types
+title: Types and Erlang from Dialyzer to session types
 audience: Beginner
 ---